 - Place your carts with the handles and wheels facing towards your home.

-- The black container is for regular refuse.
+- The black cart is for landfill.

 CR&R Observes the Following Holidays